Lima Site 85: TACAN

 The tactical air navigation system (TACAN) equipment for Channel 97 at LS-85 was emplaced after Vietnam War Combat Skyspot sites had been created in March 1966 and several TACAN sites, including those at Lima Sites, had similarly been established for military aircraft navigation/guidance.
-The planned LS-85 TACAN site was surveyed in July 1966 (the Hmong_people flattened the summit and created a helicopter landing zone at lower elevation).
+The planned LS-85 TACAN site was surveyed in July 1966 (the Hmong flattened the summit and created a helicopter landing zone at lower elevation).
 The First Mobile Communications Group Team 72-66 deployed the 60 Hz diesel-powered MB5 Generator Set and 1 kilowatt ITT AN/TRN-17 Beacon-Transponder Set from Clark AFB to Udorn RTAFB in August 1966 via a C-123 cargo aircraft—then to the Sam Thong runway (LS-20) for transfer to Army CH-47 Chinooks which refueled later at Nakhang (LS-36) to complete the airlift to LS-85.